-- The commissioning, production, purchasing and archiving of video content, either independently or with others. - The provision of television production facilities (field, studio and post production). - The programming and scheduling of television channels and related marketing services to commercial and non-commercial partners. - The provision of advertising and sponsorship services and related marketing activities. - The broadcasting and narrowcasting of free to air and pay television channels, programmes and signals on all available platforms and devices. - The provision of online services, development and delivery of content for the television, internet and communications industry. - The provision of audio-visual footage, programming, video and DVD rights, programme listing information, channel packaging and all other content related services and materials. - To undertake other media related activities, as determined by the Board.
+- The commissioning, production, purchasing and archiving of video content, either independently or with others. - The provision of video production facilities (field, studio and post production). - The programming and scheduling of video content for on-air and online distribution. - The provision of advertising and sponsorship services and related marketing activities. - The publishing and distribution of video content on a broad range of relevant platforms and devices. - The provision of audio-visual footage, programming, video and DVD rights, programme listing information, channel packaging and all other content related services and materials. - To undertake other media related activities, as determined by the Board.